js-girls/workshop/STEPS.md

 }
 ```

-The first thing to notice here is that the `removeItem()` function does not *automatically* know which is task we want to remove.
+The first thing to notice here is that the `removeItem()` function does not *automatically* know which task we want to remove.
-For JavaScript, what happened is: a button received a click.
+For JavaScript, what happened is that a button received a click.
 What happens from now on is completely in our hands.

-The way we get to the clicked task text is by accessing the `event` object, that is generated by the browser each time a user is interacting with an element (eg. clicking on it).
-In the `event` object we can find a lot of useful informations: for example the element that received the click (called `target`: our button).
+The way we get to the clicked task text is by accessing the `event` object, which is generated by the browser each time a user is interacting with an element (eg. clicking on it).
+In the `event` object we can find a lot of useful information.
+For example, the element that received the click (called `target`: our button).

-If we look at the markup, we can notice that our button is at the same level of our `span`, and comes right after it: they are siblings.
+If we look at the markup, we notice that our button is at the same level of our `span`, and comes right after it; they are siblings.
 We want to reach the previous element sibling of the button and read its inner HTML.
 We do this by calling `previousElementSibling` on the `event.target`.

 After, we use the `filter()` method on our `listItems` array to obtain a new copy of our list that does not contain the task we are removing.